Treatments for Mood Disorders

 In situations where a patient has been diagnosed with a treatment-resistant mood disorder, meaning they have not responded to traditional treatments, Transcranial Magnetic Stimulation (TMS) may be beneficial.

 Express TMS is able to stimulate the brain through noninvasive and painless treatment sessions.
 During a TMS session, a device is applied to the forehead allowing electromagnetic waves to stimulate the brain and return it to a level of normal activity.

 To learn more about Express TMS, click here.

 Ketamine infusions have been indicated as an experimental option for patients with treatment-resistant depression and active suicidal ideation.
 However, studies are continually exploring the use of ketamine infusions in mood disorder patients with chronic pain.
 Ketamine infusions are not FDA approved, and as such, are considered to be an “off-label” treatment for mood disorders.

 To learn more about ketamine infusions, click here.

-For more information about how transcranial magnetic stimulation could help you, or to schedule your consult at TMS & Brain Health, please contact us.
+Contact us for more information about how Transcranial Magnetic Stimulation could help you or schedule your consult at TMS & Brain Health.